o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 ## Signing transactions and explicit account updates

 To recap the workflow covered so far: You write a smart contract, and then create a transaction to call the smart contract.
-The workflow of this transaction consists of account updates that are created by o1js.
+You've seen how this transaction consists of account updates that are created by o1js.

-The next example explicitly creates an account update and shows how to use signatures for authorizing updates to user accounts.
+The next example shows how an account update is created explicitly.
+You'll also learn how to use signatures for authorizing updates to user accounts.

-To continue the [Payment to zkApp example](#payment-to-zkapp-example) in the other direction: make a deposit from the user into the zkApp.
+To continue the [Payment from a zkApp example](#example-payment-from-a-zkapp) in the other direction: make a deposit from the user into the zkApp.

-Payments made from a user account must require a signature by the user.
+Payments made from a user account require a signature by the user.

 Here's the smart contract code: